Curl Specialist Featured in Curl Magazine

-The Denman Brush is an item I use daily on my curly clients as well as on my own head of hair.
+The Denman Brush is an item I use daily on my curly clients as well as on my own head of curls.
 I love the versatility of this brush!
-It gives a nice firm scalp massage and it also allows the formation of perfect curl clumps.
+It gives a nice firm scalp massage and it also assists in the formation of perfect curl clumps.
 The spacing of the bristles can be changed by removing rows, which will give you less tension (with fewer rows) and more tension (with all the rows).
 Because curly girls often go multiple days between washes it is critical to cleanse and stimulate the scalp on wash days.
 The bristles are firm, but not so firm that they hurt or irritate the scalp.
 There are a lot of knock offs, but personally, I think the little extra for the Denman brand is worth it.
-These brushes have been around for ages and there’s a reason for that, they are work horses who multitask.
+These brushes have been around for ages and there’s a reason for that, they are work horses who multitask...Get you one!

 My tighter textured gals will benefit from the Felicia Leatherwood Brush it is like the Denman brush but on steroids.
 It has stronger bristles that allow me to work through a head tightly textured curls more efficiently.
 I like to use the tip for de-tangling small sections of hair then I turn it sideways and use the full brush to distribute hydration and product from scalp to ends.
 It's a workhorse that has held up well over time.

 The Black Orchid diffuser is the holy grail of drying curly hair!
 I love it so much I have one at home and one at the shop!
 The size is nice and large so it accommodates large amounts of hair at a time in it's bowl without constricting the air flow.
 The large bowl also allows for efficient hover drying techniques.
 It universally fits most hair dryers, as long as the nozzle is round, average sized and doesn't have a hump on it.